-The process of fertilisation takes place over a few hours and a number of embryos can form.
-The embryos are grown in the laboratory until Day 5, known as the Blastocyst stage, because there is strong evidence that these embryos are more likely to implant into the uterus.
+The process of fertilization takes place over a few hours and a number of embryos can form.
+The embryos are grown in the laboratory until Day 5, known as the Blastocyst stage because there is strong evidence that these embryos are more likely to implant into the uterus.
 Fertilised embryos are transferred to the woman’s uterus in a simple procedure call an embryo transfer.
 If more than two embryos develop, the surplus can be frozen for use in subsequent cycles.
-If there are issues around sperm quality, the process of fertilisation is carried out by Intracytoplasmic Sperm Injection (ICSI).
+If there are issues around sperm quality, the process of fertilization is carried out by Intracytoplasmic Sperm Injection (ICSI).
 This is where one sperm is inserted into each egg.

 What are the Steps Involved In IVF treatment?